Mrian07/Proyeksi/docs/development/concepts/permissions/README.md

 ## Definition of roles

-Roles in OpenProject can be defined in the global administration.
+Roles in ProyeksiApp can be defined in the global administration.
 If you would read about roles from a user experience, please see the [Roles & Permissions guide](../../../system-admin-guide/users-permissions/roles-permissions/#roles-and-permissions)

 In the backend, roles are a Rails model  [`Role`](https://github.com/opf/openproject/tree/dev/app/models/role.rb) that holds a set of permissions associated in a `RolePermission` lookup table.

 There are multiple types of roles:

 - [Global roles](https://github.com/opf/openproject/tree/dev/modules/global_roles/app/models/global_role.rb) that are granted to user on a global level, i.e. they are not assigned per project.
 They can contain the permissions to e.g., *Create new projects*. *Please note, that the global_roles module is a relict of the past and is to be merged into the core*
 - *Non member* roles that is a special role that applies to any _authenticated_ user and all public projects that this user is not a member of.
-On the OpenProject community, it is configured to grant non-members of the public projects, i.e. all logged in users, the permissions *Add forum posts* and *Create new work package*.
+On the ProyeksiApp community, it is configured to grant non-members of the public projects, i.e. all logged in users, the permissions *Add forum posts* and *Create new work package*.
 - *Anonymous* roles that is a special role, similar to the *non member* role but applying to non-authenticated users.
 - All other roles, which are saved in the database and contain a user-defined set of permissions that this role will grant.